phetsims/gas-properties/doc/model.md

 | Temperature (T) | P changes | - | P changes |
 | Pressure ↕V | V changes | V changes | - |
 | Pressure ↕T | T changes | - | T changes |

+The _Ideal_ screen has a default setting of "Nothing".
+The _Explore_ screen has a fixed setting of "Nothing".
+The _Energy_ screen has a fixed setting of "Volume".
+(This feature is irrelevant in the _Diffusion_ screen.)

 If a change would result in a situation that is nonsensical (e.g. holding temperature contant with no particles) or violates the constraints of the simulation (e.g. requires a larger container volume than supported),